msfaizo/sql-data-warehouse-project/README.md

 - **Data Quality**: Cleanse and resolve data quality issues before analysis.
 - **Integration**: Combine both sources into a user-friendly data model for analytical queries.
 - **Scope**: Focus on the latest dataset only; historization of data is not required.
-- **Documentation**: Provide clear data model documentation to support both business stakeholders and analytics teams.
+- **Documentation**: Provide clear data model documentation to support business stakeholders and analytics teams.

 ---